nhan0504/El-Pollo-Loco/README.md

 ### Vercel
 TO - DO

+## Bugs/Limitations

+#### Creating a poll with tags
+Tags do not show up on polls until they have already been entered once into the database (i.e. a new tag not already in the database will not show up the first time a user tries to attach it to a poll).

+#### Profiles
+Users can only see their own profile, and not those of other users.

+#### Tag/Friend lists on feeds
+The tag and friend lists at the top of the Following and Friend feeds respectively cannot be used to unfollow tags or unfriend users - this can only be done from poll cards.

 ## Future Additions

 If we (or you!) in the future decide to expand upon this project, we plan on implementing at least the following: